 Skip to main content

-The AWS Observability view in Explore provides a unified view of your AWS Services within Sumo Logic from multiple AWS accounts.
+The AWS Observability view provides a unified view of your AWS Services within Sumo Logic from multiple AWS accounts.
 It shows a hierarchy across AWS accounts, regions, namespaces, and entities to present an intuitive navigation flow.

 By default, the AWS Observability view supports the following services: AWS EC2, AWS API Gateway, AWS Lambda, AWS RDS, Amazon DynamoDB, and AWS Application ELB.
 The purpose of this document is to guide you towards adding any dashboards you may have built for additional services to the AWS Observability hierarchy.